Redipuglia War Memorial: Memorial

 The hill opposite, the Colle di Sant'Elia, was formerly the site of the war cemetery of the Third Army.
-It has been turned into a memorial park, with memorial stones dedicated to the various branches of the Italian Army and the Italian Armed Forces, and to everyday objects of the soldier (from mess kits to pincers), as well as a display of Italian and Austro-Hungarian artillery pieces.
+It has been turned into a memorial park, with memorial stones dedicated to the various branches of the Italian Army and the Italian Armed Forces, and everyday objects of the soldier (from mess kits to pincers), as well as a display of Italian and Austro-Hungarian artillery pieces.
 A museum with war relics, reconstructions and panels about the history of the Third Army and the battles of the Isonzo is located between Monte Sei Busi and the Colle di Sant'Elia.

-Italy's fallen in World War I are commemorated at Redipuglia on 4 November of every year, by the President of the Italian Senate.
+The soldiers of Italy fallen during World War I are commemorated at Redipuglia on 4 November every year, by the President of the Italian Senate.